vele616/monorepo/packages/jobboard/website/content/jobs/senior-front-end-developer-jibble-group-sdVEM.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/jibble-group"
 companyWebsite: "https://www.jibble.io/"
-summary: "If you have 5 years of commercial web development experience, Jibble Group has a job opening for a senior front-end developer"
+summary: "If you have 5 years of commercial web development experience, Jibble Group has a job opening for a senior frontend developer"
 summaryBackup: "Jibble-group is looking for a senior front-end developer that has experience in: #vuejs, #ui/ux, #typescript."
 featured: 20
 ---